 No party is complete without party favors for your little guests.
 The obvious favor is the princess tiara or wand that they created earlier.
-Of if you can spare them, have your guests take home the tea cups that they drank out of as their party favor.
+If you can spare them, have your guests take home the tea cups that they drank out of as their party favor.

 But of course my favorite idea is to give your guests a pretty handkerchief.
-There are so many pretty handkerchiefs out there and the little girls will love playing with them at their own tea party at home.
+There are so many pretty handkerchiefs out there and the little girls will love playing with them at home.
 My daughter actually uses them as napkins at her own parties.

 Have fun creating those wonderful memories and have a lovely parTEA.

 Editor’s Note: The “School of Tea” provides children with more than just the opportunity to learn about holiday tea.
 They can also attend a series of lessons on how to plan, organize their time, be patient and cooperative while working together as well as learning some ideas on tea or food preparation.
 Of course they won’t have much access in terms of boiling water or handling hot teapots but most everything else is fair game!